-The Quality and Standards Committee comprises of eight members of the Governing Body.
-The committee operates in accordance with written terms of reference approved by the Governing Body.
+The Quality and Standards Committee operates in accordance with written terms of reference approved by the Governing Body.
 Its purpose is to advise the Governing Body on the adequacy and effectiveness of the College systems to effectively manage the quality of education.

-The Quality and Standards Committee meets on a termly basis and provides a forum for reporting by the College's quality managers.
+The Quality and Standards Committee meets four times each academic year and provides a forum for reporting by the College's quality managers.